-Rachel said: If I had known you were in hospital This tells us that she didn't know he was in hospital.
+Rachel said: If I had known you were in hospital ... .
+This tells us that she didn't know he was in hospital.

 was in hospital.
-We use if + had ('d) to talk about the past (if I had known/been/done etc.): I didn't see you when you passed me in the street.
-If I'd seen you, of course I would have said hello. (but I didn't see you) I decided to stay at home last night.
-I would have gone out if I hadn't been so tired. (but I was tired) If he had been looking where he was going, he wouldn't have walked into the wall. (but he wasn't looking) The view was wonderful.
-If I'd had a camera with me, I would have taken some photographs. (but I didn't have a camera) Compare: I'm not hungry.
+We use if + had ('d) to talk about the past (if I had known/been/done etc.) I didn't see you when you passed me in the street.
+If I'd seen you, of consaid hello. (but I didn't see you) I decided to stay at home last night.
+I would have gone out if I hadn't (but I was tired) If he had been looking where he was going, he wouldn't have walked (but he wasn't looking) The view was wonderful.
+If I'd had a camera with me, I would have to photographs. (but I didn't have a camera) ourse I would have been so tired. into the wall.
+Compare: I'm not hungry.
 If I was hungry, I would eat something. (now) I wasn't hungry.
 If I had been hungry, I would have eaten something. (past) Do not use would in the if-part of the sentence.
-We use would in the other part of the sentences.
-If I had seen you, I would have said hello. (not If I would have seen you) Note that 'd can be would or had: If I'd seen you, (I'd seen = I had seen) I'd have said hello.
+We use would in the other part of If I had seen you, I would have said hello. (not If I would have seen you Note that 'd can be would or had: If I'd seen you, (I'd seen = I had seen) I'd have said hello.
 (I'd have said = I would have said) We use had (done) in the same way after wish.
-I wish something had happened = I am sorry that it didn't happen: I wish I'd known that Gary was ill.
-I would have gone to see him. (but I didn't know) I feel sick.
+I wish something had happen that it didn't happen: I wish I'd known that Gary was ill.
+I would have gone to see him. (but I feel sick.
 I wish I hadn't eaten so much cake.
-(I ate too much cake) Do you wish you had studied science instead of languages? (you didn't study science) Do not use would have after wish: The weather was cold while we were away.
-I wish it had been warmer. (not I wish it would have been) Compare would (do) and would have (done): If I had gone to the party last night, I would be tired now.
-(I am not tired now - present I had gone to the party last night, I would have met lots of people.
-(I didn't meet lots of people - past) Compare would have, could have and might have: we would have gone out. we could have gone out. ☐ If the weather hadn't been so bad, { (= we would have been able to go out) we might have gone out.

-(= perhaps we would have gone out)
+(I ate too much cake) Do you wish you had studied science instead of languages? (you didn't) ut I didn't know) Do not use would have after wish: The weather was cold while we were away.
+I wish it had been warmen would have been) : (not I wish it Compare would (do) and would have (done): If I had gone to the party last night, I would be tired now.
+(I am not to If I had gone to the party last night, I would have met lots of people. of people - past) 1,00 Compare would have, could have and might have: ☐ If the weather hadn't been so bad, we would have gone out. (= we would have gone out. (= we would have been able to we might have gone out. (= perhaps we would have gone)